-The term Anxiety disorder is collective term for a group of disorders that share anxiety related symptoms.
+The term Anxiety disorder is a collective term for a group of disorders that share anxiety-related symptoms.
 Each individual anxiety disorder refers to a set of anxiety symptoms and specific anxiety triggers.
 All anxieties sufferers have an excessive fear or discomfort that is out of proportion to the situation, and which is something that most people would not find that frightening.
 There are a number of common anxiety disorders such as Generalised Anxiety Disorder (GAD), Obsessive Compulsive Disorder (OCD), Panic Disorder, Social Anxiety, Phobias and PTSD.

 In many respects the divisions between the anxiety disorder categories are somewhat artificial, as the underlying mechanism of the anxiety at a physiological and neurological level is the same or very similar between the different disorders, and only really differs in regards to the conscious and unconscious thought processes that initiate and maintain the anxiety.
 Because of the somewhat artificial nature of the anxiety disorder categories, people will quite often find that their symptoms will not fit neatly into any one single anxiety disorder, as they will probably be experiencing symptoms of more than a single anxiety disorder simultaneously.
 This is a limitation of applying a medical model to a psychological issue.
-Thankfully a psychotherapist/counsellor is trained to look beyond this simplistic way of thinking about anxiety, and as an alternative deals with the person as a whole, working flexibly with whatever thoughts, behaviors, emotions, lifestyle, and relationships the individual brings along to their therapy.
+Thankfully a psychotherapist/counsellor is trained to look beyond this simplistic way of thinking about anxiety, and as an alternative deals with the person as a whole, working flexibly with whatever thoughts, behaviours, emotions, lifestyle, and relationships the individual brings along to their therapy.

 A list of Common Anxiety Disorders: